rokwire/safer-illinois-app/README.md

 $ flutter build apk
 $ flutter build ios
 ```
-NB: You may need to update singing & capabilities content for Runner project by opening /ios/Runner.xcworkspace from xCode
+NB: You may need to update singing & capabilities content for Runner project by opening /ios/Runner.xcworkspace from Xcode